 Studying a degree accredited by RICS followed by a period of supervised practical training (Assessment of Professional Competence).

 A degree in a related subject such as agriculture, rural business management, countryside management, business studies or geography is particularly useful.

-Scotland's Rural College (SRUC) and the University of Aberdeen offer RICS accredited degrees in land and rural subjects.
+Scotland's Rural College (SRUC) and the University of Aberdeen offer RICS accredited courses in land and rural subjects.

 If your degree is not RICS-accredited you can do an accredited postgraduate qualification.

 You could enter a job with some subjects at National 5 and Highers.
 This is accompanied by 4 years of supervised structured on the job training towards the AssocRICS qualification, as an associate member of RICS.

 Alternatively, if you have a Higher National Certificate (HNC) or Higher National Diploma (HND) you could get a trainee job and work towards RICS associate membership with two years of supervised training.